How to grow garlic: easy tips for growing this crop in your veg patch

 Lay them out in a single layer in the sun to dry off, says the RHS.
 Under a cloche, in a greenhouse, or in a dry shed is perfect, as long as you keep them well-ventilated.
 The drying process will take between two to four weeks.

 When the foliage is dry, cut off the stalk and store the bulbs in a cool, dry place at 5–10°C (41–50°F), where further drying will take place, continues the RHS.
-Alternatively, you can plait the stalks to create braids of bulbs that look great when hung up in the kitchen.
+Alternatively, you can plait the stalks for braids of bulbs that look great when hung up in the kitchen.

 How should you use garlic?

 If you don't use garlic in your cooking already, you're missing a treat!
-It's a great way to add depth of flavor to everything from curries and stews to pasta.
-In fact, we can't think of many savory dishes that wouldn't benefit from the addition of some garlic.
+It's a great way to add depth of flavor to everything from curries and stews to pasta dishes.
+In fact, we can't think of many savoury dishes that wouldn't benefit from the addition of some garlic.

 Common problems with growing garlic

-Garlic plants can easily be swamped by weeds once planted outside, so consider planting them through black plastic sheeting to keep the intruders at bay.
-Our guide on how to get rid of weeds has more practical advice.
+Garlic plants can easily be swamped by weeds once they're planted outside, so consider planting through black plastic sheeting to keep weeds at bay.
+Check out our weed control tips and tricks for more ways to stay on top of weeds.

-Birds are another threat to garlic plants.
+Birds are the biggest threat to garlic plants.
 Pigeons are especially partial to a garlic clove, so the RHS recommends using horticultural fleece, which goes over your plants, to deter them.
+It also means you don't have to buy a scarecrow – although you can find out how to make a scarecrow in our guide.

-'A common problem for garlic is rust, which can appear in late spring and early summer,' says Camilla Phelps of Amateur Gardening.
-'If plants are affected, you’ll notice the leaves dying back and, eventually, they will simply stop photosynthesizing, so this will affect the size of the bulbs.
+'A common problem for garlic is rust, which can appear in late spring and early summer,' says Amateur Gardening.
+'If plants are affected, you’ll notice the leaves dying back and eventually they will simply stop photosynthesizing, so this will affect the size of the bulbs.
 However, despite the rust above ground, they will still be perfectly edible.'
 The telltale sign is bright orange spots on the leaves.
 You can try to prevent it by making sure your plants aren't overcrowded.

 Want to try growing other vegetables in your garden?
-Our small vegetable garden ideas have lots more inspiration for growing crops in compact spaces.
+Check out our small vegetable garden ideas for more inspiration on growing veg in compact spaces.

 More top tips for growing garlic

-- It's especially important to plant autumn garlic on free-draining soils to avoid winter waterlogging.
-Use raised beds on plots with heavy soil.
+- It’s especially important to plant autumn garlic on free-draining soils to avoid winter waterlogging.
+Use raised beds on heavy plots.

 - Only break whole heads into individual cloves just before planting, taking care not to damage the basal plate or bruise the flesh.

-- Garlic can grow happily alongside many other veggies, flowers and herbs with mutual benefits.
-You can find out the best companion plants for garlic in our dedicated feature.

-- 'Whatever you do, don't be tempted to plant a clove from a supermarket-bought bulb,' says Camilla Phelps of Amateur Gardening.
+- 'Whatever you do, don't be tempted to plant a clove from a supermarket bought bulb,' says Amateur Gardening.
 'These are often treated to prevent sprouting, or sprayed with fungicide, so the results will disappoint.
 However, if you've grown your own garlic this year, you can replant some of the cloves.'

 - 'Don't plant garlic in soil that has been used in the previous season for growing any member of the onion family, including leeks,' advises Ruth Hayes, gardening editor of Amateur Gardening.
 'Crop rotation helps produce healthier crops and larger yields.'